spencerhcheng/holberton-system_engineering-devops/agreement_summaries.md

   - You fee is forfeited if you are dismissed.

 ### Program Rules
 Many of our program rules are enforced through a system of **strikes**.
-Students who earn **4** strikes or more will lose their eligibility for a refund.
-However, they are more than encouraged to continue coming to class.
+Students who earn **4** strikes or more will lose their eligibility for a refund, and be dismissed.

 #### Earning Strikes:
 - **Attendance and Tardiness**